Red Empress African Cichlid

 Number 5 – Overstock your tank

 When having to add 3-5 new fish at a time your tank is going to quickly get overstocked.
-With African cichlids this is not necessarily a bad thing.
+With African Cichlids, this is not necessarily a bad thing.

 Overstocking your tank is the number 1 way of curbing the aggression in your tank.
-By overstocking no one fish can pick on any specific one fish.
+By overstocking no one fish can pick on any specific fish.
 There’s too much going on for a bully to stay focused on just one guy.

 Not only does this help with the aggression but an overstocked tank of African Cichlids is a beautiful site to see, in my opinion.
-I would say my tank is only slightly over stocked currently, but I have my eye on a few new beauties on the way.
+I would say my tank is only slightly overstocked currently, but I have my eye on a few new beauties on the way.

 African Cichlids